judithbergada/CASPR/docs/pages/tutorial.md

 # Ctrl-C to exit the server
 ```

-The command runs a web server that will serve a webpage with nice visualization of the results.
+The command runs a web server that will create a webpage with nice visualization of the results.
 If you are working from a cluster, you will also need to run this command locally on your computer:

 ```bash